Netcracker/KubeMarine/documentation/Troubleshooting.md

 # etcdctl endpoint status --cluster -w table
 ```

-11. Repeat steps 7-10 for other remained etcd cluster members.
+11. Repeat steps 7-10 for other nodes which should be added to the etcd cluster.

-12. If etcd cluster is healthy, start all other control-plane pods at all the control-plane nodes and check if the k8s cluster is ailve:
+12. If etcd cluster is healthy, start all other control-plane pods at all the control-plane nodes and check if the k8s cluster is alive:

 ```
 # mv /etc/kubernetes/manifests-down/{kube-apiserver.yaml,kube-controller-manager.yaml,kube-scheduler.yaml} /etc/kubernetes/manifests/